Inflation is comin' to town

 Every passing day a new health crisis is putting shoppers on high alert.
 But it’s not stopping the most faithful customers who have made peace with the state of the world.
 Having successfully undergone the many twists and turns of the 2020 and 2021 shopping experience, consumers have accepted that returning to pre-pandemic habits is no longer possible.
 Instead, today's global shoppers are embracing the new future of retail – hybrid experiences.

 Only 20% of consumers consider Covid-19 to be a big issue this year and folks are out in force; 17% of global shoppers plan to go in-store.
 Less UK shoppers (12%) are planning for in-person shopping than the US (18%) or EU (19%).

 Hybrid customers are not giving up the convenience of online shopping.
-28% of global customers plan to do the majority of shopping online; 25% in the US, where holiday eCommerce sales in the US are projected to grow to $5.4 trillion worldwide in 2022, compared to $4.9 trillion in 2021.
+28% of global customers plan to do the majority of shopping online and eCommerce sales are projected to grow to $5.4 trillion worldwide in 2022, compared to $4.9 trillion in 2021.